Map of NFL fandom in the U.S. shows the Chiefs have stronghold in Midwest

 The Vikings are the tops in 257 counties in the upper Midwest and northern plains states.

-The map below shows the Chiefs’ hold on the middle of the country and here is a link to an interactive version of the map:
+The map below shows the Chiefs’ hold on the middle of the country, and here is a link to an interactive version of the map:

 Comments